BERT4beam: Large AI Model Enabled Generalized Beamforming Optimization: BERT-Based Single-Task Beamforming Optimization

 where \( \lambda_1 \in \mathbb{R} \) and \( \lambda_2 \in \mathbb{R} \) are hyperparameters that balance the cosine similarity loss and the task utility loss.

-\begin{remark} (Generalization for varying user scales.)
-Owing to the parameter-sharing mechanism of the BERT model, its input and output dimensions are independent of the number of users, i.e., $K$, thereby enabling direct generalization to tasks with varying user scales (without fine-tuning). \end{remark}
+\begin{remark} (Generalization to varying user scales.)
+Owing to the parameter-sharing mechanism of the BERT model, its input and output dimensions are independent of the number of users, i.e., $K$, thereby enabling direct generalization to tasks with varying user scales (without the need for fine-tuning). \end{remark}

 \begin{remark} (Adaptation to varying system utilities and antenna configurations.)
 Empowered by the MHA mechanism, the BERT model is capable of capturing the underlying representations of diverse tasks during pre-training.
 That is, the parameters of TEBs are well initialized.
 As a result, when deployed in tasks with different system utilities or/and number of antennas, the BERT model can rapidly adapt and deliver efficient beamforming solutions via fine-tuning. \end{remark}